Tahsin411934/A-real-state-website/README.md

 ### Banner

 The Banner section features a slider component that showcases various properties available on the website.
-Here's what it includes:

-- **Slider Component**: A slider component, implemented using the Swiper slider package, displays multiple property listings in a visually appealing and interactive manner.
-- **Property Listings**: Each slide in the slider displays images and key information about a specific property, such as its title, price, and location.

 ### Footer

 The Footer appears at the bottom of every page and provides users with additional information and navigation options.
 Here's what it includes:

-- **Contact Information**: Contact details, including email address and phone number, are provided for users to reach out to the website administrators.
-- **Company Information**: Relevant information about the company or organization behind the website is displayed, helping users understand the context of the website.
-- **Navigation Links**: Links to important pages within the website, such as the home page, property listings, and user account settings, are included to facilitate navigation.

 ### Estate Section

 The Estate Section displays various properties available for sale or rent.
 Here's what it includes:

 - **Property Categories**: Properties are categorized based on their type (e.g., Residential, Commercial).
-- **Property Listings**: Each property listing includes images, title, description, price, status (sale/rent), area, location, facilities, and a "View Property" button for more details.
+- **Property Listings**: Each property listing includes images, title, price,  location, facilities, and a "View Property" button for more details.

 ### Estate Details

 The Estate Details page provides in-depth information about a selected property.
 Here's what it includes:

-- **Detailed Information**: Detailed information about the selected property, including images, description, price, location, and facilities, is displayed.
-- **Protected Route**: Access to the Estate Details page is restricted to authenticated users.
-Unauthorized users are redirected to the Login Page.

 ### 404 Page

 The 404 Page is displayed when a user navigates to a URL that does not exist on the website.
-Here's what it includes:

-- **Custom Error Message**: A friendly and informative message is displayed, informing users that the requested page could not be found.
-- **Navigation Options**: Links to the home page and other relevant pages are provided to help users continue navigating the website.

 ### Extra Route